gregthealmighty/ELK-STACK-PROJECT-Cloud-Lab-Walk-Threw/README.md

 - Select your new vNet to view it's details.

-- Under 'Settings' on the left side, select 'Peerings'.
+- Under 'Settings' on the left side, select 'Peerings'. (peerings make sure they connect)

 - Click the `+ Add` button to create a new Peering.